 We have adopted a procedure called "householding" in accordance with rules approved by the Securities and Exchange Commission.
-Under this procedure, a single copy of the Annual Report and proxy statement will be sent to any household at which two or more shareholders reside if they appear to be members of the same family, unless one of the shareholders at that address notifies us that they wish to receive individual copies.
+Under this procedure, a single copy of the Notice of Internet Availability of Proxy Materials or proxy materials will be sent to any household at which two or more shareholders reside if they appear to be members of the same family, unless one of the shareholders at that address notifies us that they wish to receive individual copies.
 Shareholders who participate in householding will continue to receive separate proxy cards.
 Householding will not affect dividend mailings in any way.
 This procedure reduces our printing costs and mailing fees.